lekha2000/Stramark_Training/Basics C#/Assignment7/README.md

     3. Inside that open Assignment7 folders solution
     4. Set the namespace according to ur fileName
     5. Left Click on Project in header of VS 2022.
+    6. Set the Properties to namesapce.Chkprime
+    7. Click on Debug.
+    8. Then Click on start without debugging
+    9. Wait for the execution.
+    10. User Input will be asked so please enter the asked fields.